-Dr. Edward F. Dragan is the founder and principal consultant for Education Management Consulting, LLC, Lambertville, NJ.
-He has a doctorate from Rutgers University in Educational Administration and Supervision, a master's degree in Special Education from The College of New Jersey, and a masters degree in Education Law from Franklin Pierce Law Center.
+Dr. Edward F. Dragan is the founder and principal consultant for Education degree in Special Education from The College of New Jersey, and a masters degree in Education Law from Franklin Pierce Law Center.
 He is also a Certified Management Consultant.
-He can be contacted at (609) 397-8989 or by visiting the firm's website at www.edmgt.com.
+He can be contacted at (609) 397-8989 or by visiting his website at www.edmgt.com.